 Whether it’s hurricanes, wild fires, floods, droughts or earthquakes, there are few countries on the planet whose roads and buildings are entirely safe from natural disasters.
 And every time an area is beset by one, expensive repairs that require new construction materials to be manufactured and shipped in have to be undertaken – quite aside from the obvious risks to life.
 These disasters cost lives, a huge amount of money, and place a further burden on the planet to provide the materials necessary for rebuilding.

 But by designing buildings and infrastructure to be more resilient and better able to cope with these challenges from the get-go, much of the risk can be avoided.
 The adoption by the US Green Building Council of the RELi rating system in November of 2017 is a major step in this direction, as well as the Rockefeller Foundation’s funding of the 100 resilient cities of the world project.
-Elevated coastal roads, ‘self-healing’ concrete, and more flexible electric grids are just some of the technologies that could help cities become more resilient.
+Elevated coastal roads, ‘self-healing’ concrete, steel buildings and more flexible electric grids are just some of the technologies that could help cities become more resilient.

 In areas where earthquakes are a possibility, innovative technologies such as geo cell engineering show great potential.
 This system, which involves the use of a three-dimensional lattice of NPA cells, dissipates energy and acts as a shock absorber under seismic loading.

 In a landmark study conducted at the National Seismic Research Institute in Japan, Neoloy geocells were put to the test under conditions similar to a severe earthquake.
 As a flexible retention system, they were found to perform extremely well without cracking or failing, even under these extreme circumstances.
 Even better, they are a highly sustainable option, reducing the overall amount of aggregate required for the creation of walls, and allowing contractors to utilize whatever local soils or infill are readily available.
 Their use in retention walls and as a soil stabilization technique for roads and ports can help to make these structures better able to withstand natural disasters, as well as greener to build in the first place.
+For more info look for Seismic Retrofitting Services and see how can they help you.

 Modular and prefabricated construction

 One of the issues with delivering all of the various resources and construction materials required for a building to site separately is that several vehicles and numerous deliveries are required, negatively influencing the project’s carbon footprint.
 But if different rooms, building segments or even the entire structure can be delivered ready-made (or at least ready to be assembled on site) you can achieve the same end with fewer deliveries.
 Additional benefits include reduced construction waste, as the provider only delivers the exact amount of materials which are required.
 Reduced construction time and the fact that negative weather conditions have little impact on the build process, as well as reduced safety risks to construction workers are major selling points too.
-Despite these advantages, commercial construction companies have been slow to embrace the possibilities – but that appears to be changing.
+Despite these advantages, commercial construction companies have been slow to embrace the possibilities – but that appears to be changing, from commercial landscaping and commercial paving.
 In 2017, international hotel giant Marriott committed to using modular construction techniques in 13% of the new hotels built this year – mostly in the form of modular bathrooms and guest rooms.

 LEED certification is driving the increased use of green building materials